mojodojodev/mojodojo.dev/mojo_team_answers.md

 Rewrites can be beneficial beyond the technical capabilities of the system btw.
 It is a good step to take what you’ve learned in v1 and reconsider in v2.
 Many tales of “we rewrote our system in X and got big benefits” are due to the new thing being architected better than the old thing.

 But to your meta point, yes, I fully expect Mojo to be >> C++ for our usecases across the stack.
 It will take a bit of time, but I would really like to stop writing c++ some day 🙂

+### Global Variables
+Both `def` and `fn` cannot access variables outside their scope because Mojo as a language doesn't actually have proper global variables yet.
+This is a known missing feature.

 ## Language comparisons
 [Why we chose to write a new language](https://docs.modular.com/mojo/why-mojo.html)